-This guidance has been prepared to inform ICAO Member States on how sustainable aviation fuels can be deployed to reduce $CO_2$ emissions from international aviation activities, and describes fuel production pathways, usage constraints, environmental and other benefits, and policy perspectives on the use and development of these fuels.
+This guidance has been prepared to inform ICAO Member States on how sustainable aviation fuels can be deployed to reduce CO_2 emissions from international aviation activities, and describes fuel production pathways, usage constraints, environmental and other benefits, and policy perspectives on the use and development of these fuels.
 It is part of a series of guidance documents developed as part of the capacity-building and assistance project implemented by ICAO, in cooperation with the United Nations Development Programme (UNDP), with financing from the Global Environment Facility (GEF).
-The primary focus of this assistance project is on identifying and facilitating the implementation of measures to reduce $CO_2$ emissions from international civil aviation.
+The primary focus of this assistance project is on identifying and facilitating the implementation of measures to reduce CO_2 emissions from international civil aviation.
 With the support of GEF and UNDP, ICAO is working with SIDS and developing States to strengthen their national capacities and improve national processes and mechanisms for the reduction of aviation emissions by:

-- improving understanding the costs and environmental benefits associated with implementation of various mitigation measures for international aviation emissions; - enhancing policy framework through a series of policy instruments, including the development of guidance documents; - sharing knowledge and resources through an integrated environmental portal, as well as other awareness-raising initiatives; - developing Pilot Projects, such as the installation of solar technology at airports, thus equipping Developing States and SIDS with tools to carry on similar projects and multiplying their environmental benefits.
+- improving understanding the costs and environmental benefits associated with implementation of various mitigation measures for international aviation emissions; - enhancing policy framework through a series of policy instruments, including the development of guidance documents; - sharing knowledge and resources through an integrated environmental portal, as well as other awareness-raising initiatives; and - developing Pilot Projects, such as the installation of solar technology at airports, thus equipping Developing States and SIDS with tools to carry on similar projects and multiplying their environmental benefits.

 This guidance will show that there are several initiatives in place for research and development of sustainable aviation fuels, which illustrates the fast evolution pace of the SAF industry.
-Therefore, the reader should be mindful that the current guidance describes the status of the SAF industry as of November 2017.
+Therefore, the reader should be mindful that the current guidance describes the status of the SAF industry as of December 2018.
+This version of the document, Version 2, has been updated in order to ensure that the most current information is available to States.